SeaDve/Kooha/README.md

 ## ☕ Support me and the project

 Kooha is free and will always be for everyone to use.
-If you like the project and would like to support it, you may [buy me a coffee](https://www.buymeacoffee.com/seadve).
+If you like the project and would like to support it, you may donate [here](https://seadve.github.io/donate/).

 ## 💝 Acknowledgment